NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - If a volume is over a certain percentage full.
 You can set two thresholds (Warning and Critical).
 - If a volume is using more than a specified percentage of its inodes.
 You can set two thresholds (Warning and Critical).
 - If a volume if offline.
+- If any snapshots are older than a specified age.
 - If any quotas are over a certain percentage full.
 You can be alerted on both soft and hard limits.

 ## Architecture